BforBen/bforben.github.io/_posts/2016-11-10-a-new-phase-for-localgov-digital.md

 Being part of LocalGov Digital has given me some fantastic opportunities to learn both from and with others, get support and also develop new skills.
 I've also tried to contribute back where I can by speaking at events such as the [Public Sector Show](http://www.psshow.co.uk), helping to [organise events](http://localgovdigital.info/news/localgov-digital-makers-meet-up/) or contributing my development skills to products like [Pipeline](http://pipeline.localgovdigital.info/).

-The network has helped me to develop an idea I had with [Paul Mackay](http://www.folklabs.com/about-us/paul-mackay/) and [Dan Blundell](https://www.danblundell.com/) at LocalGovCamp 2014 to make a data standard for waste.
-The work we started as a hobby project went on to form the basis of the [DCLG Local Waste Service Standards project](http://www.localdigitalcoalition.uk/product/local-waste-service-standards-project/).
+The network also helped me to develop an idea I had with [Paul Mackay](http://www.folklabs.com/about-us/paul-mackay/) and [Dan Blundell](https://www.danblundell.com/) at LocalGovCamp 2014 to make a data standard for waste.
+The work we started as a hobby project went on to form the basis of the [DCLG Local Waste Service Standards project](http://www.localdigitalcoalition.uk/product/local-waste-service-standards-project/) which estimated that use of the standard could save £505 million for English local authorities over a 14 year period.
+It also learnt some pretty difficult lessons around getting councils to work together that has fed in to the [#VerifyLocal pilot projects](https://identityassurance.blog.gov.uk/2016/10/03/verifylocal-pilots-are-open-for-business/).

-When I talk to people it has been difficult to explain to people how to get involved.
+I have however always found it difficult to explain to people what the network is and how they can get involved.
 The informal nature of the network means there isn't anything as such to sign up to or join.
+It's also been difficult where we've had ideas to be able to take them forward as individuals.

 ## Understanding the proposition